Hospice Billing

 As part of the hospice election process under the Medicare hospice benefit, the hospice must file an NOE to inform the Medicare claims processing systems that a beneficiary is under a hospice election.
 Prompt filing of the hospice NOE with the Medicare contractor is required to properly enforce this waiver and prevent inappropriate payments to nonhospice providers.

 As stated in CMS IOM Publication 100-02, Medicare Benefit Policy Manual, Chapter 9 Coverage of Hospice Services Under Hospital Insurance, Section 20.2.1.1, timely-filed hospice NOEs shall be filed within five calendar days after the hospice admission date.
-In instances where a NOE is not timely-filed, Medicare shall not cover and pay for the days of hospice care from the hospice admission date to the date the NOE is submitted to, and accepted by, the Medicare contractor.
+In instances where an NOE is not timely-filed, Medicare shall not cover and pay for the days of hospice care from the hospice admission date to the date the NOE is submitted to, and accepted by, the Medicare contractor.
 These days shall be provider liable and the provider shall not bill the beneficiary.

 [Return to Top]